- How is Hodgkin disease treated?

 In children, radiation that reaches the bones may slow their growth.
 Depending on where the radiation is given, this could result in deformities or a lack of growth to full height.
 Radiation to the lower part of the body in children and young adults might also affect fertility later in life.

-To reduce the risk of side effects, doctors carefully calculate the exact dose of radiation needed and aim the radiation beam as accurately as they can.
-Shields may also be placed over nearby parts of the body to protect them from the radiation.
-In girls and young women, the ovaries may be moved out of the way with minor surgery before radiation is given to help preserve fertility.
+To reduce the risk of side effects, doctors carefully calculate the exact dose of radiation needed and aim the radiation beams as accurately as they can.
+Shields might also be placed over nearby parts of the body to protect them from the radiation.
+In girls and young women, the ovaries might be moved out of the way with minor surgery before radiation is given to help preserve fertility.

-For more information about long-term side effects, see the section, “What happens after treatment for Hodgkin disease?”
-If you or your child are getting radiation therapy, ask your doctor about the possible long-term side effects.
+For more information about long-lasting side effects, see the section “What happens after treatment for Hodgkin disease?”
+If you or your child is getting radiation therapy, ask your doctor about the possible long-term side effects.

 Last Medical Review: 07/10/2014